scionproto/scion/doc/BeaconExtensions.md

   the ingress interface of the AS the PCB will be propagated to.
 - The intra-AS latency between the ingress and egress interface of the AS in the absence of shortcut/peering paths.
-- A variable number of child latency clusters.
+- A variable number of child latency pairs.
-- A variable number of peering latency clusters.
+- A variable number of peering latency triplets.

-In general, a latency cluster serves to pool all interfaces which have the same propagation delay (within a 1 ms range) between them and the egress interface (i.e. the interface the PCB will be sent out on).
-A peering cluster gathers all peering interfaces, whereas a child cluster gathers all interfaces attached to a child link.
+There is one child latency pair for every interface attached to a child link.
+Each such pair contains an interface ID and the latency in ms of the intra-AS connection from the egress interface to that interface.

+Peering latency triplets are very similar.
+There is one of them for each peering interface, and each triplet contains the ID of the peering interface and the intra-AS latency in ms from the egress interface to the peering interface.
-The difference between peering and child latency clusters is that in peering latency clusters, the latency of the inter-AS link attached to the interface is also included in the cluster for every such peering interface.
-In child clusters this information is omitted.
+Additionally, each triplet also contains the latency in ms of the peering link attached to the peering interface.
-A cluster will
-include all interfaces with intra-AS delay values in the interval (baseline, baseline+1(.
-Each peering latency cluster is itself comprised of 3 types of elements:

-- The intra-AS propagation delay for every interface in the cluster, in ms (1 value per cluster).
-- The interface ID for every interface in the cluster (1 value per interface).
-- The inter-AS propagation delay for the connections attached to these interfaces, in ms (1 value per interface).

-Child latency clusters look almost exactly the same, with the one difference being that the inter-AS propagation delays are omitted:

-- The intra-AS propagation delay for every interface in the cluster, in ms (1 value per cluster).
-- The interface ID for every interface in the cluster (1 value per interface).

-In core segments, both child- and peering latency clusters are omitted.
+In core segments, both child pairs and peering triplets are omitted.

 #### Concrete Format Latency